vidian/django-crud-hagi/README.md

 Step 3 : Make a new project in Django

-- After Django is installled, you need to make a new project with this command 'django-admin startproject YOURPROJECTNAME'
+- After Django is installled, you need to make a new project with this command 'django-admin startproject YOURPROJECTNAME .'
-- Then cd to your YOURPROJECTNAME, now you need to make a new app with 'python manage.py startapp YOURAPPNAME .
-  (Startproject is command to produce django project structure, startapp is for creating specific your app name for this/main project)
+- Then cd to your YOURPROJECTNAME, now you need to make a new app with 'python manage.py startapp YOURAPPNAME (Startproject is command to produce django project structure, startapp is for creating specific your app name for this/main project)

 Step 4 : Open your code editor and go to settings.py